NicoB-UOL/TopicFunder/README.md

 + this can be done by using `plotteR` or `steps`
 + `steps` is experimental and will take a lot of time

 Most of these functions heavily rely on the rvest, xml2 and httr packages, which are used for scraping the information.
-It is recommended to check whether or not it is alright to scrape the data (for starters checking the robots.txt, drop a note to the homepage operator/admin etc.).
+It is recommended to check whether or not it is allowed to scrape the data (for starters checking the robots.txt, drop a note to the homepage operator/admin etc.).
 Furthermore one should put a appropriate delay between the requests (we recommend atleast 5 seconds, `reqtime = 5`)

 Examples
 --------